kevinbento123/kevinbento123.github.io/README.md

 ### Kevin Bentovoja
-AOS C111 - Intro to Machine Learning for Physical Sciences

 This project uses multiple regression techniques to model how UCLA Facilities Management work orders scale with varying levels of precipitation.